iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 experiment tracking features are at the core of our ecosystem of open MLOps tools.

-Today we are proud to launch a new product that extends how ML teams can use
+Today we are proud to launch a new product that extends how machine learning teams can use
 DVC: our extension for Visual Studio Code.

 With this extension, you get a full VS Code-native experimentation platform for